bagistoplus/visual/docs/core-concepts/sections.md

 - A **view** - Blade template defining the section's layout structure
 - **Settings** - Section-level configuration (colors, layout options, etc.)
-- **Block schema** - Defines which blocks the section accepts and how many
 - **Rendering logic** - How accepted blocks are arranged and displayed

 Sections provide structure; blocks fill that structure with content.